milesdwilliams15/Teaching/DPR 101/Notes/10_modifying_data_labels_and_notes_pt2.md

   ) -> cyData
 ```

 Notice the use of `across()` in the above code.
+We introduced this
-This is a relatively
+yesterday.
+This is a more complex example of how it can be used.
+Using
-recent addition to `{dplyr}`, and it’s an amazing little tool.
-It lets
-us apply a function to multiple columns at once rather than having to
-apply a function to each column individually.
-Using it, I can easily
-apply `sum()` to a few select columns and `mean()` to others.
-And I can
+it, I can easily apply `sum()` to a few select columns and `mean()` to
-use column names directly or use functions like `contains()` to pick
+others.
+And I can use column names directly or use functions like
-columns based on words or symbols they contain.
+`contains()` to pick columns based on words or symbols they contain.

 ## Looking at trends over time and layering complexity